Parthghetia/gcp-devops/README.md

 1. Big Table - for large analytical and operational workloads
 2. Firestore - fully managed document DB for developing application
 3. Memory Store - highly available in memory service for redic and memcache
+4. Cloud Datastore - highly scalable NoSQL database for your web and mobile applications.

 ![image](https://user-images.githubusercontent.com/43883264/178050382-d0746efd-6204-4a5c-a962-7d9863497cd6.png)

 ### Databases - Hands On